Police Search for SUV involved in Somerville Hit-and-Run Crash on Route 28 That Left Pedestrian With Life-Threatening Injuries

-The side windows and large sunroof are distinctive features of this specific type of van, making it stand out from other Ford Transit Connects, police said.
-The vans are usually outfitted as utility vehicles without side windows or a sunroof.

-The car will most likely have damage to the front end of the driver's side, including the bumper, hood and/or fender.
-Anyone with information is asked to call the Medford barracks at 781-396-0100.
+The driver in a hit-and-run crash in Somerville earlier this week has turned himself in, according to Massachusetts State Police.

-According to police, the driver of the vehicle involved fled the scene after striking the pedestrian.
+Authorities were searching all week for the 64-year-old driver, who fled the scene after striking a pedestrian on McGrath Highway Monday night.
 One person was taken to a local hospital with life-threatening injuries, police said.

-One of the photographs was taken from where the crash happened, around 8:45 p.m.
-Monday on McGrath Highway, which is Route 28, at the intersection with Broadway in Somerville.

 An eyewitness told NBC10 Boston the victim was coming from a nearby Stop & Shop and carrying grocery bags when he was hit, which police later confirmed.
 He said the impact of the crash was so severe the victim's shoes were knocked off his feet.
 That eyewitness also told NBC10 Boston the victim was breathing but not saying anything.